lquesada/ComfyUI-Inpaint-CropAndStitch/README.md

 If you want to inpaint with SDXL, use forced size = 1024.

 # Changelog
 ## 2024-06-07
+- Added the "Extend Image for Outpainting" node that allows leveraging the power of Inpaint Crop and Stitch (rescaling, blur, blend, restitching) for Outpainting.
+## 2024-06-07
 - Added a blending radius for seamless inpainting.
 - Added a blur mask setting that grows and blurs the mask, providing better support